 Try to reduce distance between the router or AP and your Android device.
-If the router is yours try to place it georgaphically in the middle of your house or apartments.
+If the router is yours try to place it geographically in the middle of your house or apartments.

-Solution 7.
-Change the wireless channel
+Solution 8.
+Change the Wireless Channel

 Possible reason: wireless interference.
-In very rare cases you will have “IP obtaining” if some neighbour network causes interference to your router’s WiFi.
-Use WiFi Analyzer app to select the best wireless channel for your router.
+In very rare cases you will have “Failed to obtain IP address” if some neighbor network causes interference to your router’s Wi-Fi.
+Use WiFi Analyzer app to select the best wireless channel for your router:

 Many users report the WiFi Fix app solved the issue of infinite Obtaining IP address.
 You can also try such apps from the Google Play Store.

-Solution 9.
-Turn off Network notification
+Solution 10.
+Turn Off Network Notification

 Go to Settings → Connections → Wi-Fi → Advanced and switch off Network notification:

 This is not a full solution, just a wonky workaround.
-But if you cannot fix the Obtaining IP Address loop on your Android you may apply it as a temporary solution.
+But if you cannot fix the Obtaining IP Address loop or Failed to obtain IP Address error on your Android, you may apply it as a temporary solution.

 - Long press on your network name.